CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 The spaces and new lines are added to make it more readable.
 SQL is very forgiving about whitespace, so it will run as printed.

 _Pro Tip:_ In spatial functions, if an option is available that includes the `boolean use_spheroid` option, it will achieve the same result as casting your results using the `::geography` method.
-You could use the following code to achieve the same result:
+You could use it as follows:

     ST_Distance(the_geom, CDB_LatLng(37.7833,-122.4167), true)